jseto/web-wish-to-go/src/pages/index-data/slides/plan-a-trip.md

 ## A Trip Planner for your Blog

-Readers can plan a trip based on the your posts stored in the **Destination Wish List**
+The plugin let your readers plan a trip based on the destinations stored in the **Destination Wish List**.